K-scope/K-scope/README.txt

 K-scope is a source code analysis tool with graphical user interface that visualizes program structures of Fortran 90 and FORTRAN 77 source code.
-This software is written by pure java.
+It is suitable for source code reading for engineers who work the performance improvement for an applicaiton.
+Futhermore this software is written by pure Java to improve the portability.

+K-scope is developed by RIKEN AICS Software Development Team.
 The latest version and documents are available in the following download site. http://www.aics.riken.jp/ungi/soft/kscope/